yvelikova/axway-open-docs/content/en/docs/apimgr_admin/api_mgmt_register_web.md

 By default, the front-end API is the same as the back-end API, proxying the API as is.
 However, you can edit the front-end API to present an enriched, public-facing API to client applications.
 For example, you can change the URL path, change and map parameters, or improve the documentation.

 In addition, this separation of front-end API and back-end API definitions allows the back-end API to change over time.
 This means that you can control how changes are exposed to client applications, thus minimizing or eliminating the potential impact these applications.
-For more details, see [Virtualize REST APIs in](api_mgmt_virtualize_web.htm).

 ## Enable an organization for API development